 - Digital Structures - Teams will design and build a cantilever using an online simulation software (SkyCiv) to achieve the highest structural efficiency.

-- Experiment and Data Analysis - This event will determine a participant's ability on-site to design an experiment and analysis sample data sets.
+- Experimental Design - This event will determine a participant's ability on-site to design an experiment and analysis sample data sets.

 - Write It CAD It - One student will write a description of an object and how to build it, and then the other student will attempt to construct the object from this description in a CAD software (OnShape)